Does “Stretching” Really Work?

 When many think of muscle tissue, they envision masses of clay that can be forced into a certain shape by “stretching.”
 The truth is that the nervous system is in charge.
 It “runs the show”.

 When we are under the influence of general anesthesia, we have an astonishing range of motion.
-This is because nervous system is overridden when we are under its influence.
+This is because the nervous system is overridden when we are under its influence.
 So it is the nervous system that in fact, determines how “flexible” we are.
-And obviously too much flexibility is not a good thing, either.
+And obviously, too much flexibility is not a good thing, either.
 In order to function or produce force, we need some structure and rigidity.

-Muscles and nerves work together
+Stretching helps muscles and nerves work better together

-Let’s take a deeper look at the mechanisms of the “neuromuscular” system, which is really just the mechanism behind movement.
+Let’s take a deeper look at the mechanisms of the “neuromuscular” system, which is really just the mechanism behind the movement.

 First, we have what are called neuromuscular junctions.
 This is where the nervous system meets the muscle.
 It tells the muscle fibers to “turn on” or fire, or to shut off. (excitatory and inhibitory functions are the technical terms) For many reasons, sometimes these junctions do not always do what we want them to do.
 But this can be changed via many therapeutic techniques, such as Motor Point Therapy, which is really a simple manual technique performed by some physical therapists and acupuncturists.